 How to carry out a percolation test

-For small soakaways serving 25m² or less, a design rainfall of 10mm in 5 minutes is quoted in the Building Regulation Approved Document H as being an appropriate worst case.
+For small soakaways serving 25m² or less, a design rainfall of 10mm in five minutes is quoted in the Building Regulations Approved Document H as being an appropriate worst case.

-The Building Regulations dictate an order of priority for the selection of surface water from buildings and these are:
+The Building Regulations dictate an order of priority for the selection of surface water from buildings.
+These are: